COVID-19 vaccine misinformation and hesitancy: Other countries

-Similar misrepresentation of known "deaths after vaccination" as "deaths due to vaccination" have been mentioned in various countries, including Italy, Austria, South Korea, Germany, Spain, United Kingdom, Norway, Belgium, Peru, Australia and Canada.
+Similar misrepresentation of known "deaths after vaccination" as "deaths due to vaccination" have been mentioned in various countries, including Italy, Austria, Spain, Croatia, United Kingdom, Peru, Japan, Australia and Canada.
 These have been debunked as misrepresentation of the cases and data.
-A false claim which asserted that EudraVigilance confirmed tens of thousands of deaths due to COVID-19 vaccinations was shared on social media in the European Union.
+Similar to the previous VAERS misinformation, a false claim which asserted that EudraVigilance (a network whose reports offer no proof of causation) confirmed tens of thousands of deaths due to COVID-19 vaccinations was shared on social media in the European Union.

 The Falun Gong-affiliated news channel New Tang Dynasty Television spread misrepresentation of Taiwan's VAERS surveillance data to suggest COVID-19 vaccines, including the Taiwanese-developed Medigen vaccine, killed more people than the virus.

 False claims asserting that an alleged large number of athletes died of cardiovacular disease as a result of COVID-19 vaccines spread on social media in various countries.

 Vaccine contains tracking agent

 In November 2021, a White House correspondent for the conservative outlet Newsmax falsely tweeted that the Moderna vaccine contained luciferase "so that you can be tracked."

 A false claim asserting that graphene oxide was a vaccine ingredient spread on social media in 2023.